MicrosoftDocs/quantum-docs/articles/concepts-qir.md

 # Quantum Intermediate Representation

-Quantum Intermediate Representation (QIR) is a Microsoft-developed intermediate representation to serve as a common interface between programming languages for gate-based quantum computing and target quantum computation platforms.
+Quantum Intermediate Representation (QIR) is an intermediate representation which serves as a common interface between programming languages for gate-based quantum computing and target quantum computation platforms.
 QIR is based on the popular open source [LLVM](https://llvm.org/) compiler toolchain.
 QIR specifies a set of rules for representing quantum programs of language and harware agnostic format within the LLVM IR.
+The QIR is a project developed by the QIR Alliance of which Microsoft is one of its members.

-## What is an intermediate representation
+## What is an intermediate representation?

 A common pattern in classical compilers is to start by compiling the source language into an intermediate representation.
 An intermediate representation is – as its name indicates – an intermediary step in the workflow between the source code and the hardware itself.